How to Fast: A Biblical & Biological Guide

 But the ancient wisdom of the Prophets, the Apostles, and Christ Himself points in the opposite direction.
 They understood a fundamental truth that we have largely forgotten: the hunger of the body can become the hunger of the soul.

 When we fast, we are not simply “taking a break from eating.”
-We are declaring a strike against the ego.
+We are declaring a strike against the flesh—the carnal nature that seeks comfort over consecration.
+Consecration is the prioritize over calorie-counting.
 We are quieting the constant, demanding noise of our physical desires to create a vacuum that only the Spirit can fill.
 This guide is designed to take you from the theoretical “why” to the practical “how,” ensuring that your journey into fasting is safe, sustainable, and, most importantly, spiritually transformative.

 The Spiritual Foundation: Why We Fast